leoheck/kiri/README.md

 ```
 ➜ kdiff -h

     USAGE :

-    kdiff [OPTIONS] KICAD_PROJECT_FILE
+        kdiff [OPTIONS] [KICAD_PROJECT]

     OPTIONS:

         -a          Track all commits (slower).
         -o HASH     Show commits starting from this one.
         -n HASH     Show commits until this one delimited by this one.
         -r          Remove kidiff folder before run
         -l          Do not launch browser at the end
         -p PORT     Set webserver port
         -V          Verbose
         -h          This help

+    KICAD_PROJECT

+        KICAD_PROJECT (.pro) is optional.
+        If it is missing then a GIUI file selector is used instead.

     EXAMPLES:

         # Kicad project on the root of the repo
         kdiff board.pro

         # Nested Kicad projects
         kdiff nested-project/board.pro -r -V
 ```

 ## Examples